drupalninja/pressx/README.md

    - Verify WPGraphQL plugin is activated
    - Check field registration in the schema
    - Validate query structure
+   - Test queries in the GraphQL IDE at https://pressx.ddev.site/graphql

 3. **Next.js Development Server Issues**
    - Ensure Node.js version is compatible
    - Check for TypeScript errors
    - Verify GraphQL queries match the schema

+4. **DDEV Configuration Issues**
+   - Run `ddev describe` to check the current configuration
+   - Ensure ports 80, 443, and 3333 are available
+   - Check DDEV logs with `ddev logs`

 ## 📝 Contributing